material-components/material-components-ios/components/Slider/README.md

   [![Slider](docs/assets/slider.png)](docs/assets/slider.mp4)
 </div>

-The `MDCSlider` object is a Material Design control used to select a value from a continuous range or discrete set of values.
+The `MDCSlider` object is a material design control used to select a value from a continuous range or discrete set of values.
 <!--{: .intro }-->